-Instructions on how to use Ozempic® 0.25 mg solution for injection in pre-filled pen Please read these instructions carefully before using your Ozempic® pre-filled pen and Ozempic® pre-filled pen.
-Do not use the pen without proper training from your doctor needle (example) or nurse.
-Only use the medicine in this pen as prescribed.
-Start by checking your pen to make sure that it contains Outer needle cap Ozempic® 0.25 mg, then look at the illustrations below to get Pen cap to know the different parts of your pen and needle.
+Instructions on how to use Ozempic® 1 mg solution for injection in pre-filled pen Please read these instructions carefully before using your Ozempic® pre-filled pen.
+Ozempic® pre-filled pen and Do not use the pen without proper training from your doctor needle (example) or nurse.
+Start by checking your pen to make sure that it contains Outer Ozempic® 1 mg, then look at the illustrations below to get to Pen cap needle cap know the different parts of your pen and needle.
 If you are blind or have poor eyesight and cannot read the dose counter on the pen, do not use this pen without help.
-Inner Get help from a person with good eyesight who is trained to use needle cap the Ozempic® pre-filled pen.
-Your pen is a pre-filled dial-a-dose pen.
-It contains 2 mg of semaglutide, and you can only select doses of 0.25 mg.
-Your Needle pen is designed to be used with NovoFine® and NovoTwist® disposable needles up to a length of 8 mm.
+Get help from a person with good eyesight who is trained to use Inner the Ozempic® pre-filled pen. needle cap Your pen is a pre-filled dial-a-dose pen.
+It contains 4 mg of semaglutide, and you can only select doses of 1 mg.
+Your pen is Needle designed to be used with NovoFine® and NovoTwist® disposable needles up to a length of 8 mm.
 NovoFine® Plus needles are included in the pack.
-Paper tab Pen window Pen label Dose counter Dose pointer Dose selector Flow check Dose button symbol 1.
-Prepare your pen with a new needle Check the name and coloured label of your pen, to A make sure that it contains Ozempic®.
+Paper tab Pen window Pen label -Dose counter -Dose pointer Dose selector Flow check Dose button symbol 1.
+Prepare your pen with a new needle Check the name and coloured label of your pen, to $oldsymbol{A}$ make sure that it contains Ozempic®.
 This is especially important if you take more than one type of injectable medicine.
 Using the wrong medicine could cause severe harm to your health.
 Pull off the pen cap.
 Check that the solution in your pen is clear and colourless.
 Look through the pen window.
 If the solution looks cloudy or coloured, do not use the pen.
-Take a new needle.
-Check the paper tab and the outer needle cap for damages that could affect sterility.
-If any damage is seen use a new